helbling-technik-gmbh/rauc-disk-updater/README.md

 searched through and minimum one bundle is found.
 The number of bundles is passed as variable `BUNDLES`.
 For each bundle with index `X`, the variables `BUNDLE_VERSION_X` and `BUNDLE_PATH_X` are passed.
-In order to trigger the installation of a bundle, the exit code of the script is to the index `X`.
-If the exist code is set to `0`, the installation will be aborted.
+In order to trigger the installation of a bundle, the exit code of the script is set to the index `X`.
+If the exit code is set to `0`, the installation will be aborted.
+This is useful, if an installation is manually triggered via D-Bus.

 Following script automatically installs the bundle with highest version.